Deep Sleep Scheduling for Satellite IoT via Simulation Based Optimization: INTRODUCTION

 A central strategy for energy-efficient \gls{iot} devices is the optimization of deep-sleep cycles (cf. \cite{Cao2023}).
 In deep-sleep mode, sensors use only a fraction of the energy they consume when active or idling.
 Therefore, optimizing deep-sleep durations is the primary lever for reducing energy consumption.

 At the same time, the device aims to minimize \valname degradation at the receiver.
 With \valname, we mean the application specific usefulness of the data available at the receiver.
 Historically, \valname degradation has often been quantified using the \gls{aoi}, which was introduced in \cite{Kaul2012} and has since received significant academic attention (cf. \cite{Kadota2018}).

 The \gls{aoi} only captures data freshness.
 Hence, when the \gls{aoi} is applied to an application whose measured values remain constant for extended periods and change only sporadically in abrupt jumps, the same data may be transmitted repeatedly, incurring avoidable energy consumption.

 This is avoided by using the \gls{aoii} \cite{Maatouk2020} as a metric for \valname degradation, which measures the time since the receiver had correct information about the observed process for the last time.

 More recently, the \gls{got} metric proposed by Li et al. in \cite{Li2024} offers a further generalization, which we use in this work to measure \valname degradation.
 The \gls{got} metric is a function of the value of one basic \valname degradation metric like either the \gls{aoi} or the \gls{aoii}, the current state of the observed process and the information at the receiver.
 Each combination of these three input values is assigned an application-specific cost.

 For example, in a safety-critical system, a critical state at the observed process that remains unknown to the receiver for an extended period incurs a substantially higher cost than a less severe inconsistency or the same inconsistency over a shorter duration.
-Together, these costs form the \emph{goal-oriented tensor}.
-In contrast to the \gls{aoi}, the \gls{aoii} and the \gls{got} metric take the content of transmitted data into account.
-Therefore, we call the latter metrics \emph{content-aware}.